A Guide to Drug Detoxification

 Of course, detox is just the first step toward recovery.
 Once the individual has stabilized, the work of rehabilitation can begin in earnest.
 At Alta Mira we believe that effective care for drug addiction must treat the whole person: mind, body and soul.
 In addition to providing advanced clinical care, individual counseling and 12-step group therapy, we offer access to a number of experiential therapies (including adventure and equine-assisted therapy) and holistic services (tai chi, yoga and guided meditation, to name a few).

 Our experience has taught us that drug use is often a way of treating or hiding an underlying mental health problem.
 For this reason, we consider dual diagnosis to be a high priority from the very beginning of treatment.
 At intake, we conduct a battery of tests in order to get an accurate picture of each client’s mental health.
-Residents with dual diagnoses receive parallel treatment plans for both their addiction and mental health issue.
+Residents with dual diagnoses receive an integrated treatment plan for both their addiction and mental health issue.

 Contact Alta Mira today for more information